nziegler87/OOD-Final-Project/README.md

     scale, and change color.
     - To reduce duplicate code, we placed getters in the Abstract class which enables us to pull information and perform granular comparisons between command types.
-    - Additionally, each command has three functions: execute(), toString() and equals().
+    - Additionally, each command has four functions: execute(), toString(), equals(), and hashCode().
 These functions allow us to modify the code specific to the ICommand class.
     - Similar to the Shape classes, we decided to do it this way so that we can simply add any additional commands as needed by extending the Abstract class and modifying the independent methods.